 - Immediately apply moisturizer.

-Slowly increase the time you leave the tretinoin on your face, going up by 5 minutes every week until your skin is accustomed to it.
-You can switch to another buffering method if you don’t experience redness, dryness, peeling, or other discomforts.
+Slowly increase the time you leave the tretinoin on your face by 5 minutes every week until your skin is accustomed to it.
+You can switch to another buffering method if you don’t experience redness, dryness, peeling, or discomfort.

 The Sandwich Method